csdms/bmi-java/README.md

     $ mvn javadoc:javadoc

 This will generate javadocs at `target/site/apidocs`.
-See the [Maven Javadocs Plugin](https://maven.apache.org/plugins/maven-javadoc-plugin/usage.html) for more details.
+See the [Maven Javadoc Plugin](https://maven.apache.org/plugins/maven-javadoc-plugin/usage.html) for more details.